-On Friday 11 and 18 January, Drinkaware ambassadors will be on hand in 100 Asda stores nationwide to hand out thousands of specially-created alcohol assessment scratchcards which use a factual, non-judgmental approach to invite consumers to reflect on their drinking habits.
+On Friday 17 January 2020, Drinkaware ambassadors will be on hand in 47 Asda stores nationwide to hand out thousands of specially-created alcohol assessment scratchcards which use a factual, non-judgmental approach to invite consumers to reflect on their drinking habits.

 Customers will also be able to talk to the ambassadors to discuss any concerns they have about their own or family members’ drinking.
 The aim is to help people make informed decisions by creating awareness around the harms of alcohol and the health benefits of cutting down.

 This year will see a particular focus on Drink Free Days which is Drinkaware’sflagship campaign which targets midlife drinkers aged 45-65 who are drinking routinely in the home and over the low risk drinking guidelines.
 Extensive research found that incorporating Drink Free Days was a positive and encouraging way for them to change their drinking habits for the better, thereby reducing their risk of alcohol related harm.